rezi-gelenidze/Artemis/README.md

 * all CSS files are directly stored in `css` directory
 * all Javascript files are directly stored in `js` directory
 * all media files are directly stored in `media` directory
+* if you want to capture user credentials when user submits form, your HTML template must include form with `POST` request on `/` route

 ```
 mytemplate/
 ├── index.html